 START by washing the celery stalks, carrots and paprika.
 PREPARE 2.5 litres of chicken stock, we used two dehydrated bouillon cubes for this.

 You can use store-bought stock if you prefer.
 USE a potato peeler to rid the carrots of their skin, then slice them as thick as you like.

 The general rule of thumb is that thicker carrot slices take longer to boil, so it's usually better to slice them somewhat thinner.
 You can slice the carrots using a chef's knife or as we did: with a mandoline.

 Saute them for about 2 to 3 minutes, then add in the carrot slices.
-Adding the carrot slices is an important step, because this will soften the carrots before boiling them.
+Adding the carrot slices is an important step because this will soften the carrots before boiling them.

-POUR in the 2.5 liters of chicken stock, add two bay leaves and turn down the heat somewhat.
-Since we like spicy food, we've added in a whole red chili pepper.
-You ofcourse skip this step if you are not that into spicy food.
+POUR in the 2.5 litres of chicken stock, add two bay leaves and turn down the heat somewhat.
+Since we like spicy food, we've added in whole red chilli pepper.
+You can skip this step if you are not that into spicy food.

 Let the soup simmer for a good 30 minutes before serving.
 Take notice of the bay leaves before pouring in soup.